 Australia Lunch Break Laws & Trends

-Discover how the nation’s break laws stack up against others and how it can change for the better.
+Discover how Australia’s break laws stack up against others and how it can change for the better.

 Lunch break duration by country

-In 2017, TSheets (now QuickBooks Time) commissioned Pollfish to survey 500 Australian workers about their lunch or meal break.* We found the privilege is disappearing into more work, as employees seem to believe they can get more done by skipping rest and powering through.
-What types of breaks are provisioned under the Fair Work Act or National Employment Standards?
-If so, for how long?
-And do employees even know about the consequences of working through lunch?
-Read on to find out.
+In 2017, TSheets (now QuickBooks Time) commissioned Pollfish to survey 500 Australian workers about their lunch or meal break.* We found many people have been using their lunch breaks to work, as they seem to believe they can get more done by skipping rest and powering through.

 The age of ‘al desko’